YixuanTEC/YixuanTEC.github.io/_pages/about.md

   - /about.html
 ---

 I'm a assistant professor in Applied Mathematics Center of Tianjin University.
-My research interest includes integer-valued time series, Bayesian analysis and e value.
+My research interest includes E-value, Bayesian analysis and integer-valued time series.

 I was very fortunate to be advised by Prof. Dehui Wang, Liaoning University and Prof. Ruodu Wang, University of Waterloo.

 [Email](yxfan@tju.edu.cn)